-We are a holding company, and our principal asset is our ownership interests in EWC Ventures.
-The number of EWC Ventures Units we own at any time equals the aggregate number of outstanding shares of our Class A common stock.
-The economic interest represented by each EWC Ventures Unit that we own corresponds to one share of our Class A common stock, and the total number of EWC Ventures Units owned by us and the holders of our Class B common stock at any given time equals the sum of the outstanding shares of all classes of our common stock.
+We are a holding company, and immediately after the consummation of the Reorganization Transactions and this offering, our principal asset will be our ownership interests in EWC Ventures.
+The number of EWC Ventures Units we will own at any time will equal the aggregate number of outstanding shares of our Class A common stock.
+The economic interest represented by each EWC Ventures Unit that we own will correspond to one share of our Class A common stock, and the total number of EWC Ventures Units owned by us and the holders of our Class B common stock at any given time will equal the sum of the outstanding shares of all classes of our common stock.
 Shares of our Class B common stock cannot be transferred except in connection with a transfer or exchange of EWC Ventures Units.
 We do not intend to list our Class B common stock on any stock exchange.

-In connection with the Reorganization Transactions, we acquired existing equity interests in EWC Ventures from an affiliate of General Atlantic in the Mergers in exchange for the issuance of shares of our Class A common stock and rights to receive payments under the Tax Receivable Agreement to certain General Atlantic Equityholders.
-In addition, we used a portion of the net proceeds from this offering to purchase EWC Ventures Units and corresponding shares of our Class B common stock from certain EWC Ventures Post-IPO Members, including the General Atlantic Post-IPO Members.
-These acquisitions of interests in EWC Ventures resulted in favorable adjustments to our allocable share of the tax basis of the assets of EWC Ventures.
+In connection with the Reorganization Transactions, we will acquire existing equity interests in EWC Ventures from an affiliate of General Atlantic in the Mergers in exchange for the issuance of shares of our Class A common stock and rights to receive payments under the Tax Receivable Agreement to certain General Atlantic Equityholders.
+In addition, we intend to use a portion of the net proceeds from this offering to purchase EWC Ventures Units and corresponding shares of our Class B common stock from certain EWC Ventures Post-IPO Members, including the General Atlantic Post-IPO Members.
+These acquisitions of interests in EWC Ventures will result in favorable adjustments to our allocable share of the tax basis of the assets of EWC Ventures.
 In addition, future exchanges by the EWC Ventures Post-IPO Members of EWC Ventures Units and corresponding shares of our Class B common stock for shares of our Class A common stock are expected to produce favorable tax attributes.
-Finally, we became entitled to certain other tax attributes as a result of contributing the proceeds of this offering to EWC Ventures.
+Finally, we will become entitled to certain other tax attributes as a result of contributing the proceeds of this offering to EWC Ventures.
 These tax attributes would not be available to us in the absence of those transactions.